Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Visualization Evaluation

+We conducted one hour sessions via video-conferencing.
+Each session consisted of an initial briefing, overview of visualization features (25 minutes), three tasks for the users to complete (15-20 minutes), semi-structured interview questions (10-15 minutes), and a debriefing.

+We limited the evaluation to the Manual Updating interaction mode due to concerns of the Hatchet project manager, who is also an experienced HPC performance analyst.
+They thought users would find Automatic Updating mysterious and might accidentally overwrite state they wanted to save.
+They argued the extra operation was small in terms of the entire analysis.
+We address Automatic Updating mode in the follow-up study (Section~\ref{sec:study}).

-For the tutorial, we used a small Caliper-generated dataset collected during an execution of Lulesh~\cite{LULESH}.
-For the evaluation tasks, we used HPCToolkit-generated datasets collected from two Kripke~\cite{kripke} executions, run on 64 and 128 cores respectively, resulting in trees of 1500 and 2700 nodes.
-Krikpe is a particle transport simulation code.
-Although most of the participants were more familiar with targeted Caliper-generated datasets, we chose HPCToolkit-generated examples to evaluate the visualization with larger CCTs.
+\inlinehdr{Evaluation Datasets.} For the tutorial, we used a small dataset collected during an execution of Lulesh~\cite{LULESH}.
+For the evaluation tasks, we used larger datasets collected from two Kripke~\cite{kripke} executions, run on 64 and 128 cores respectively, resulting in trees of 1500 and 2700 nodes.